 Spay surgery involves the surgical removal of the ovaries and uterus in the female so that they cannot have puppies or kittens.
 This is major abdominal surgery for your pet.
 Spaying stops messy heats, pesky males hanging around, and unwanted or surprise litters.
-It also prevents certain medical conditions such as uterine infections or tumors and reduces the chances and severity of mammary tumors.
+It also prevents certain medical conditions such as uterine infections (pyometra) or tumors and reduces the chances and severity of mammary tumors - all of which can be deadly!.
 The surgery should be done prior to the first heat in order to realize these benefits.
 This generally occurs around 6 months of age but it does depend upon the breed.The high estrogen spike with a heat or pregnancy is what sets up the female for health problems down the road.
 The surgery does not cause a personality change and the slight tendency toward weight gain can easily be controlled by diet.

 Female dogs will generally go through a heat cycle or estrus every 6 months.
 The heat cycle may last several days or up to three or four weeks.
 She may become short-tempered or anxious during this time.

 On the other hand, female cats come into heat cycles every three to four weeks during certain times of the year.
 They may show signs of nervousness, and exhibit unusual behaviors such as rolling on the floor, furtively hiding, or wanting constant attention.
 They can also become quite vocal.